 Yesterday, the Communities and Local Government Committee was looking at business rates and local government finance, and we heard from witnesses from the LGA, CIPFA and the County Councils Network.
 When we asked whether any other councils were in a similar position to Northamptonshire, the answer we got was not this year, but that many councils are on a cliff edge.
 With the coming pressures on not just adult social care but children’s services, some councils could fall over that edge next year without additional resources.
 These comments were made by Conservatives as well as Labour representatives.
 Is the Minister aware of other councils that will be in this position next year?
 If so, what action is he going to take to prevent them from getting into that position?

 My Department is in constant dialogue with individual councils and the LGA.
-It funds the LGA with £21 million in order to conduct peer reviews so that we can build up a detailed picture of what is happening across local authorities.
+It funds the LGA with £21 million to conduct peer reviews, so that we can build up a detailed picture of what is happening across local authorities.
 When there are issues in which we need to be involved, we will of course be involved.
 We will keep the situation under review.

 I declare an interest as a vice-president of the Local Government Association and an author of other LGA peer reviews.
 As a former leader of Derbyshire County Council, I believe that local mismanagement has led to this situation, but I also believe that there are Northamptonshire and sector-wide fairer funding issues to be addressed.
 Prominent among the funding problems is the huge and growing cost of adult care.
 Will the Minister consider establishing a royal commission on health and social care, as well as making changes to the funding formula?